 The downside?
 Prime properties are expensive, a reality that’s inspired developers to expand the definition of a prime location and make the once overlooked outer areas of cities and suburban downtowns more attractive to buyers.
 It’s a pleasant catch-22: as these areas become better, and experience strong rental growth, they also witness increased interest from developers, notes Multifamily Executive.

 How To Execute A Value Add Strategy

 The best candidates are properties that need physical improvements.
 That usually means a total rehab.
-But renovating a propertys apartments, community spaces and amenities requires a deft balance as Millennials and Boomer tenants have much in common yet also significant differences, notes the National Multifamily Housing Council.
+But renovating a property’s apartments, community spaces, and amenities requires a deft balance as Millennials and Boomer tenants have much in common yet also significant differences note the National Multifamily Housing Council.

-That was a challenge when we were asked to execute a value add strategy at Hyde Park Tower Apartments in Chicago, a 155-unit, 26-year-old high-rise in Chicagos Hyde Park.
-Though each property has its own issues and idiosyncrasies, we find the following universal guidelines effecting when executing a value add real estate strategy.
+That was a challenge when we were asked to execute a value-add strategy at Hyde Park Tower Apartments in Chicago, a 155-unit, 26-year-old high-rise in Chicago’s Hyde Park.
+Though each property has it’s own issues and idiosyncrasies, we find the following universal guidelines effecting when executing value-add real estate strategy.

-5 Ways To Add Value In Value Add Properties
+Five Ways To Add Value In Value-Add Properties

 2. Make technology a top priority.
 Millennials place fast, free Wi-Fi throughout a building at the top of wish lists.
 Lack of this feature is the most frequent reason they move.
 And more Boomers are learning the benefits of streaming podcasts and video on the treadmill or using apps to access delivery and driving services.